cmgoffena13/etl-file-loader/README.md

  - Standardized
  - Decoupled From Software Systems

 Ironic, yet the key difference is databases are far more reliable and scalable than files.
 The problem is they require technical skills to interact with, such as knowing SQL.
 The even bigger problem is bridging the gap between these two, when technical knowledge is limited and a company needs to move forward.
-Cue FileLoader.
+Queue FileLoader.
+Its a software joke, laugh.

 ## Table of Contents